tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         vlans:
         - network3

+Note that initially, information regarding valid key/value pairs will have to be provided out-of-band by the cloud provider.
+A later enhancement may allow O-SAC to provide this information through an API.

-If they wish to remove a specific host from their HostPool, they can update their HostPool specification to reduce the number of hosts and exclude that host by name;
+If the tenant wishes to remove a specific host from their HostPool, they can update their HostPool specification to reduce the number of hosts and exclude that host by name;
 this prevents the reconciliation loop from simply re-adding the host later.
 Note that this also allows for a tenant to replace a host by keeping the number of